The New Jedi Order: Character arcs

 Many major characters die within the series.
-In a number of New Jedi Order books, the characters who die seemed to be of key importance in the novels.
+In several New Jedi Order books, the characters who die seem to be important in the novels.
 The books also revealed the death of some major characters in the Star Wars universe that were not introduced in the movie trilogies.

 In Vector Prime, Chewbacca dies saving Anakin on the planet Sernpidal, which causes some friction between Anakin and his father Han.

 Development

 In 1998, Sue Rostoni, managing editor for Lucas Licensing, and Shelly Shapiro, editorial director for Del Rey Books, joined with novelist James Luceno to plot The New Jedi Order series.
 Spanning 19 novels, it became the longest-running Star Wars book series.
-Luceno said, "We created a series bible that coordinated the story arcs, a database for new characters and continuity that was passed out to writers who were hired to do the work.
-We are mindful that we're playing in George Lucas' backyard, but everyone who has written for the franchise has contributed something."
+"We created a series bible that coordinated the story arcs, a database for new characters and continuity that was passed out to writers who were hired to do the work." said Luceno, "We are mindful that we're playing in George Lucas' backyard, but everyone who has written for the franchise has contributed something."

 The Yuuzhan Vong species was based on the character Nom Anor, introduced in the Dark Horse Comics series Crimson Empire; he subsequently appeared in several New Jedi Order titles.